Jets rookie WR Moore has quad injury, uncertain for Saints - WHIZ News

 FLORHAM PARK, N.J.
 (AP) — New York Jets rookie wide receiver Elijah Moore is dealing with a quadriceps injury that could sideline him for the game against the New Orleans Saints on Sunday.

-Coach Robert Saleh said the team’s leading receiver with 43 receptions would sit out practice Wednesday and would be day to day as the Jets monitor the injury.
+The team’s leading receiver with 43 receptions sat out practice Wednesday and coach Robert Saleh said Moore would be day to day as the Jets monitor the injury.

 “We’ll know more as the week goes on,” Saleh said.
 “We’re still hopeful that he’ll be able to make it Sunday.”